hoel-bagard/cocotools-rs/rpycocotools/README.md

 ### Setup
 Some of the benchmarks use the `instances_train2017.json` files from the 2017 COCO dataset.\
-Either place this file in the `data_sample` folder or run the commands below with the ` -m "not coco2017"` option.
+Either place this file in the `data_samples` folder or only run the commands below with the ` -m "not coco2017"` option.

 ```bash
 pip install -r requirements/requirements-benchmarks.txt